BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

-*The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. echo=FALSE)
+*The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. echo=FALSE) **The chunk label should be unique (i.e. don't use the same one for multiple chunks)

 Note:
 We’ll see in a bit where this code chunk label comes in handy.